iamnonroot/rayconnect-client/README.md

 ## Install
 You can install this package from github registry (not in npm !).
-You must create a file named `.npmrc` in your root of Angular project next to `package.json` and add the following line to the file.
+You must create a file named `.npmrc` in your root of project next to `package.json` and add the following line to the file.

 ```
 @iamnonroot-page:registry=https://npm.pkg.github.com